-- A wife who is being cheated on will probably need some help from some strong, experienced, godly believers who can help counsel her, pray with her, and individually help her navigate the attacks of the enemy that she will inevitably face on this journey.
+- A wife who is being cheated on will probably need some help from some strong, experienced, godly believers who can help her navigate this road wisely.

 - Adultery is a terrible sin, but it is not the “unforgivable sin,” even though it sure can seem like it at times.

 - A Christian whose spouse is unfaithful is not required to reconcile with that spouse and get back together, although, they may be able to do so with the Lord’s healing for them both at some point after genuine repentance has occurred.